D46 road (Croatia)

 The D46 state road in the eastern part of Croatia connects the cities and towns of Đakovo and Vinkovci to the state road network of Croatia, and to the border with Serbia.
 The road is 73.0 km long.
 The route comprises some urban intersections, mostly in the cities Đakovo and Vinkovci, though it bypasses most of the latter city and is planned to bypass it completely.

 The D46 state road starts in the Osijek-Baranja County in the region of Slavonia, enters the Vukovar-Syrmia County and intersects it orthogonally to the D55 state road, ending in the region of Syrmia.
 Following the Tovarnik border crossing it continues in Serbia as the State Road 120.

-The road, as well as all other state roads in Croatia, is managed and maintained by Hrvatske ceste, state-owned company.
+As with all other state roads in Croatia, the D46 is managed and maintained by Hrvatske ceste, state-owned company.

 Traffic volume

 Traffic is regularly counted and reported by Hrvatske ceste, operator of the road.

+According to data from the Border Police in Tovarnik, the number of trucks entering Croatia at the border crossing with Serbia was 190,764 in 2020; 272,967 in 2021; 302,218 in 2022; 290,475 in 2023; and 290,048 in 2024.
+This amounts to an average of approximately 800 trucks per day.
+Residents and local officials report cracked walls, destroyed curbs, respiratory issues, and serious traffic hazards near schools and playgrounds, with several near-fatal incidents.
+The Croatian Ministry of the Interior has deployed additional traffic control measures at the section with over 235 violations by truck drivers recorded in the Tovarnik area alone in 2024.